 If it is impossible to obtain an estimate or solicit quotes, bids, proposals, offers or other expressions of interest to address the emergency situation in a timely fashion, the procurement file is to reflect this fact through the preparation of written documentation, signed by the appropriate account managers with a copy to the director of Procurement and Strategic Sourcing.

 A copy of the documentation, noted above, is included as supporting documentation when the procurement request file is routed for the necessary approvals and processing.

-The notification shall include the information required in Sections 08.02 a., b., and c., below, to document the emergency.
+The notification shall include the information required in Sections 08.02 a., b., and c. to document the emergency.

 The documented emergency situation circumstances shall dictate if a minimum ESBD posting time is required.

-Following a successful procurement, an emergency purchase requires that a written justification be submitted to the Procurement and Strategic Sourcing Office.
+An emergency purchase requires that a written justification be submitted to the Procurement and Strategic Sourcing office.
 The justification, signed by the responsible account manager, must state the following:

 The reason for the emergency purchase (i.e., explanation of what the emergency is and what caused the emergency);

 The specific financial or operational damage (as opposed to a general claim of loss or damage) that will occur if needs are not satisfied immediately; and